snple/slim/docs/tutorial.md

 ### Immutable Values

-In Tengo, basically all values (except for array and map) are immutable.
+In slim, basically all values (except for array and map) are immutable.

 ```golang
 s := "12345"